Are you a comic book fan? Have you been drawing since a young age? Or maybe you just started and you’re actually pretty decent at it!

 In some ways, storyboard artists are drawing a comic book of the movie or video game.
 In addition to visualizing scenes, the storyboard artist will need to describe camera movement.

 Based on preference, you can visualize scenes on the computer or by hand.
 A digital rendering might make it easier to share, but there’s something to be said for using a pen and paper.

 While most of the work you’ll do involves drawings, there is some room for text.
 Technical descriptions have a place.
 Ultimately, the storyboard should clearly show what’s happening.
 That sometimes means using text to explain specifics in greater detail, or listing details from a technical standpoint.

 On a video game project, storyboard artists might work on more than just visualizing the scenes.
 Sometimes they’ll work on levels within a game, or on elements of character design.
-You’ll be responsible for visual continuity of the story.
+You’ll be responsible for the visual continuity of the story.

 Game Design Artist Lauren Walsh looks at storyboarding as “essentially a sketch before the finished product which allows the artist to be creative without any boundaries.
-It is in this “sketch” phase when an artist can explore many different concepts, themes, environments and storytelling tools as they convey their idea to the team.
-Making changes to a simple storyboard before devoting precious time and resources to an idea is much easier and cost effective”
+It is in this “sketch” phase when an artist can explore many different concepts, themes, environments, and storytelling tools as they convey their idea to the team.
+Making changes to a simple storyboard before devoting precious time and resources to an idea is much easier and cost-effective”

 Storyboard artists are responsible in many cases for “pitching” their boards to the director of a film or the creative head of a development team.

 It’s a time to let your excitement and enthusiasm for your work shine through.
 You’ve taken a concept or a script and turned it into a rough visual masterpiece.
 Your pitch is where you bring the visuals even further to life.
 You walk the director (or whoever it is) through the entire story, narrating and describing your boards.